 - 1. Counselors will check the whereabouts of the campers in their care and immediately take the cabin group to the area announced by the Camp Director. - 2.
 In the event of an emergency within the facility, evacuation outside the facility may be necessary.
 The Camp Director will announce that the Hilton hotel's evacuation procedure is in place. - 3.
-The Camp Director will make assignments among the Crisis Management Team about where they are to check to confirm evacuation of all volunteers and campers so a sweep of the area is conducted.
-Counselors will have the responsibility to confirm the presence of all campers and volunteers.
+The Camp Director will make assignments among the Crisis Management Team about where they are to check to confirm evacuation of all volunteers and campers, so a sweep of the area is conducted.
+Counselors will be responsible for confirming all campers and volunteers' presence.